mueller-seb/amandus/template_cmake/readme.txt

-Set up your working directory (e.g. Laplace) out side the amandus where ever you want
+Set up your working directory (e.g. Laplace) outside the amandus where ever you want

  and put all the header files into include and .cc files into source.